Henry Cavendish Himalaya Shaving Soap

 Razorock Mudder Focker Shave Soap is what shaving aficionados like to call “croap” because it exists in that middle kingdom between cream and soap.
 It’s extremely mild, something you’ll notice as your working up the lather.
 It’s almost like it’s not there.
 Because it’s a croap there’s no need to bloom.
 You can get right to shaving: a characteristic of the Razorock experience that will appeal to many but not necessarily to those enamored of the full sacrament of shaving.

 Razorock’s claim to fame (and it’s a good one) is that it’s made using thermal mud and there’s no doubt it leaves your face feeling like a million bucks.
 The scent may be a bit off putting to some initially but has a tendency to grow on you with repeated use.
+If you are looking to upgrade your grooming tools, then make sure you read our shaving kits review.

 Enriched with thermal mud